 Yet, it also tells us why, similar to the evolution of an electromagnetic wave if unobserved it will continue evolve through the mathematical universe defined by quantum mechanics.

 In other words, it shows how one can understand the evolution of wave-particle duality of a quantum existence by comparing it to the evolution of an electromagnetic wave in space-time

 Next, we must explain how quantum mechanics definition of a particle in terms of a one-dimensional point is responsible for the validity of the uncertainty principal.

-Yet, to measure momentum of a particle in the quantum world one must determine time it takes to move between two points in the probability field.
-Therefore, they will be an inherent uncertainty if one cannot determine where with respect to volume of the system those points are.
+Yet, to measure momentum of a particle in the quantum world one must determine time it takes to move between two points in the mathematical field with respect to the volume of system being measured.
+Therefore, they will be an inherent uncertainty if one cannot determine where with respect to it those points are.